How to Request Reimbursement

 - Falsifying applications, invoices, or other documents submitted to TDA may make producer and farm ineligible to participate in present and/or future TDA programs, and may result in civil litigation or criminal prosecution.

-1. Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of three continuous years from date of purchase.
+1. Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of five (5) continuous years from date of purchase.

-2. Site visits relating to the performance of the activity before, during and after completion may take place.
+2. Site visits relating to the performance of the project before, during, and after completion may take place.
+Site visits may include verification of program eligibility to ensure applicants meet minimum livestock/acreage requirements for chosen program(s).

-3. Applicants may be required to repay funds if they fail to comply with all aspects of the cost share guidelines.
+3. Applicant may be required to repay funds if they fail to comply with all aspects of the cost share guidelines.

 Tennessee Department of Agriculture may: